deatrich/doc-with-pandoc-markdown/overview.md

 # some-other-command
 ```

-Recently I added a few more console commands which offer their own
+A few other command-line programs with a shell-like interface
-command-line shell, like *mysql*, *mariadb* and *virsh*:
+-- *mysql*, *mariadb* and *virsh* -- also have syntax highlighting:

 ```console
 // mariadb session: